 kubectl create -f ./k8s-demo-app-update.yaml

-If you run kubectl get pods,svc,deploy
+If you run kubectl get pods,svc,deploy, you should see something like:

 NAME READY STATUS RESTARTS AGE